make-works/makeworks/README.md

 * e/g finding new processes to be used for making artworks or design objects (experimentation, craft, art fabrication)
 * e/g commissioning local businesses to make small scale runs of products

-We're hoping that by opening up our API and asking people to contribute, that others might create more experiments e.g http://extension.make.works/
+We're hoping that by opening up our API and asking people to contribute, others might create more experiments e.g http://extension.make.works/

 ## How to get involved
 * Take a look at the CONTRIBUTING.md for details on how to participate.